Caulophryne jordani: Taxonomy

 Caulophryne jordani was first formally described in 1896 by the American ichthyologists George Brown Goode and Tarleton Hoffman Bean with its type locality given as the Gulf Stream off Long Island, New York at 39°27'N, 71°15'W, Albatross station 2747 from a depth between 0 and 1276 fathom.
 When Goode and Bean described the species they placed it in a new monospecific genus, Caulophryne, so this species is the type species of that genus by monotypy.
 Caulophryne is one of two genera within the family Caulophrynidae.
 The 5th edition of Fishes of the World classifies the Caulophrynidae within the suborder Ceratioidei of the order Lophiiformes, the anglerfishes.

 Etymology

-Caulophryne jordani is a species within the genus Caulophryne, this name is a combination of caulis, which mean" stem", an allusion to the stem-like base of the illicium, with phryne, meaning "toad", a suffix commonly used in the names of anglerfish genera.
-Its use may date as far back as Aristotle and Cicero, who referred to anglerfishes as "fishing-frogs" and "sea-frogs", respectively, possibly because of their resemblance to frogs and toads.
-The specific name honours the American ichthyologist, educator, and eugenicist David Starr Jordan, the president of Leland Stanford Jr University in California, in recognition of his work in the field of ichthyology.
+Caulophryne jordani is a species within the genus Caulophryne, a combination of caulis "stem", an allusion to the stem-like base of the illicium, and phryne "toad", a suffix commonly used in the names of anglerfish genera.
+Its use may date as far back as Aristotle and Cicero, who referred to anglerfishes as "fishing-frogs" and "sea-frogs", respectively, possibly because of a physical resemblance.
+The specific name honours the American ichthyologist, educator, and eugenicist David Starr Jordan, the president of Stanford University in California, in recognition of his work in the field of ichthyology.